ornladios/ADIOS2/docs/user_guide/source/api_full/cxx11.rst

 -------------------------

 ADIOS2 C++ bindings objects are mapped 1-to-1 to the ADIOS components described in the :ref:`Components Overview` section.
-Only the ``adios2::ADIOS`` object is "owned" by the developer's program using adios2, all other components are light-weigth objects that point internally to a component that lives inside the ``adios2::ADIOS`` "factory" object.
+Only the ``adios2::ADIOS`` object is "owned" by the developer's program using adios2, all other components are light-weight objects that point internally to a component that lives inside the ``adios2::ADIOS`` "factory" object.

 .. code-block:: c++